acts-project/acts/docs/core/seeding.rst

    pseudorapidity and are therefore compatible with the same particle track.

-Three iterators over SP need to be passed to the public createSeedsForGroup function in the Seedfinder class.
+Three iterators over SP need to be passed to the public createSeedsForGroup function in the SeedFinder class.
 The seedfinder will then attempt to create seeds, with each seed containing exactly one SP returned by each of the three iterators.